MRC-Epid-it24/intake24/apps/docs/admin/surveys/prompt-types.md

   - `label` - user-facing displayed label
   - `value` - value stored in database
+  - `selected` - flag to pre-select the option

 - `as only for specified foods` - conditions to limit the foods to which the prompt is applicable